- 1. Introduction and duties of Prison Governors

-If a prisoner wishes to apply to have child contact, the enquiring Prison Officer must provide an application form for the prisoner to complete.
+If a prisoner wishes to apply to have child contact, the Prison staff must provide an application form for the prisoner to complete for a Visiting Order.
 A separate request must be made for contact with each individual child.

 It is possible that a request for contact could be made by a parent or from the child directly.
 If such a request is received the prisoner will be informed and asked if s/he wishes to submit a request for contact.